prajwalacharya016/TestProj/PerlProj/Readme.txt

 # Steps to run the program

-The project is test run using the xampp server so According the test run, if you want to run the project,
+The project is test run using the xampp server so According the test run, if you want to run the project with the xampp,
 - Copy the app to the folder htdocs.(Most probable location "C:\xampp\htdocs")
 - Check the perl location in every .pl file and make sure point to right location.( Most probable location "C:\xampp\perl\bin\perl.exe")
 - The database file is db_appointment.sqlite